-6 Discussion
+6 DISCUSSION

 We find that maximum likelihood estimates for component-specific means in finite mixtures can yield pathological results in a range of practical settings.
 These pathologies are particularly relevant for estimating causal effects in principal stratification models, which are often based on estimates of component means.
-Echoing previous work (e.g., Griffin et al., 2008), we therefore caution researchers on the use and interpretation of model-based estimates of component-specific parameters, especially for causal inference.
+Echoing previous work [Griffin et al., 2008], we therefore caution researchers on the use and interpretation of model-based estimates of component-specific parameters, especially for causal inference.

-First, we suggest that, whenever possible, researchers consider alternative approaches to inference that do not rely on model-based estimation.
-In the context of principal stratification, these alternatives often rely on constant treatment effect assumptions or on conditional independence across multiple outcomes (e.g., Jo, 2002; Jo and Stuart, 2009; Ding et al., 2011).
-When such restrictions are not possible, we recommend that researchers first compute nonparametric bounds (see Zhang and Rubin, 2003; Grilli and Mealli, 2008; Lee, 2009; Miratrix et al., 2018).
+First, we suggest that researchers consider alternative approaches to inference that do not rely on model-based estimation.
+In the context of principal stratification, these alternatives often rely on constant treatment effect assumptions or on conditional independence across multiple outcomes [Jo, 2002, Jo and Stuart, 2009, Ding et al., 2011].
+When such restrictions are not possible, we recommend that researchers compute nonparametric bounds [Zhang and Rubin, 2003, Grilli and Mealli, 2008, Miratrix et al., 2018].

-Second, researchers might nonetheless be interested in leveraging parametric assumptions for estimation.
+Second, researchers might nonetheless be interested in

+leveraging parametric assumptions for estimation.
 In this case, we suggest that researchers use our results to assess the probability of pathological results for different parameter values.
 Similar to design analysis, these calculations can provide practical guidance on whether mixture modeling will yield useful inference.
-One possibility is to incorporate multiple outcomes, such as in Mattei et al. (2013).
-This can greatly improve inference; intuitively, the distance between components will be greater in multivariate space, in effect, giving larger Δ and easier separation (see also Mercatanti et al., 2015).
+One possibility is to incorporate multiple outcomes, such as in [Mattei et al., 2013].
+This can greatly improve inference; intuitively, the distance between components will be greater in multivariate space, in effect, giving larger $\Delta$ and easier separation [Mercatanti et al., 2015].

-Third, we have focused on maximum likelihood rather than Bayesian methods (Frühwirth-

-Schnatter, 2006).
-The Bayesian approach offers some distinct advantages over likelihoodbased inference.
-For example, the Bayesian can incorporate informative prior information, which can be especially important in finite mixture modeling; see, for example, Aitkin and Rubin (1985); Hirano et al. (2000); Chung et al. (2004); Lee et al. (2009); Gelman (2010).
+Third, we have focused on maximum likelihood estimation rather than Bayesian methods [Frühwirth-Schnatter, 2006.
+The Bayesian approach offers some distinct advantages over likelihood-based inference.
+For example, the Bayesian can incorporate informative prior information, which can be especially important in finite mixture modeling [Aitkin and Rubin, 1985, Hirano et al., 2000, Chung et al., 2004, Lee et al., 2009, Gelman, 2010.
 Moreover, our concern about sign error is trivial in the Bayesian setting: the global mode is simply a poor summary of a multi-modal posterior.
-More broadly, the weak identification issues we highlight in this paper are not necessarily relevant to a strict Bayesian.
-Imbens and Rubin (1997) and Mattei et al. (2013), for example, characterize weak identification as substantial regions of flatness in the posterior, which increases uncertainty but does not lead to any fundamental challenges.8 Nonetheless, we argue that our results are highly relevant for Bayesians who are also interested in good frequency properties (Rubin, 1984).
-In the supplementary materials, we offer evidence that the pathological behaviors we document for the MLE also hold for the posterior mean and median with some "default" prior values.
-In this sense, we conduct a Frequentist evaluation of a Bayesian procedure (e.g., Rubin, 2004) and find poor frequency properties overall.
+Nonetheless, we argue that our results are highly relevant for Bayesians who are interested in good frequency properties [Rubin, 1984].
+In the supplementary materials, we show that the pathological behaviors of MLE also hold for the posterior mean and median with some "default" prior values.
+In this sense, we conduct a frequentist evaluation of a Bayesian procedure Rubin, 2004] and find poor frequency properties overall.
 More generally, we agree that informative prior information can be a powerful tool for improving inference in this setting.
 Finding suitable priors for finite mixture models is a topic for future research.